akuklev/HOCC/finitism.md

 §§ Weak set theories
 --------------------

-In the early days of set theory, everybody was primarily concerned about making theories general enough to model everyting of mathematical interest.
-Initially, there was a hope that after such an ultimate system is discovered, one would be able to prove its consistency using a weak system dealing only with finitary objects by means of minimalistic list of obviously non-problematic axioms.
-It was a part of a large [programm](https://en.wikipedia.org/wiki/Hilbert%27s_program) on developing secure foundations for mathematics proposed by D. Hilbert.
+In the early days of set theory, everybody was primarily concerned with making theories general enough to model everyting of mathematical interest.
+Initially, there was a hope that after such an ultimate system is discovered, one would be able to prove its consistency using a weak system dealing only with finitary objects by means of minimalistic system of obviously non-problematic axioms.
+It was a part of a large [program](https://en.wikipedia.org/wiki/Hilbert%27s_program) aimed at developing secure foundations for mathematics proposed by D. Hilbert.
 Soon it was proven by K. Gödel, that no powerful mathematical theory could prove its own consistency let alone consistency of stronger systems.
 Mathematicians with interest for secure foundations resorted to the second best option: to identify the weakest possible system that allows to express and prove the quintessential theorems of a particular branch of mathematics, and stay within this system.
-The search for weakest systems to express and prove certain results is known as [Reverse Mathematics](https://en.wikipedia.org/wiki/Reverse_mathematics).
+The search for the weakest systems capabale of expressing and proving certain results is known as [Reverse Mathematics](https://en.wikipedia.org/wiki/Reverse_mathematics).

-While some of the modern mathematics requires an extension of the standard ZFC (mostly TG), the so called ordinary mathematics, which certainly includes all mathematics pursued until the WW2, except the set theory itself, does not require the full power of ZFC.
-For ordinary mathematics, it is sufficient to work in a subsystem of ZFC, where the existence of von Neumann hierarchy stages beyond $V_{ω + n}$ (where $n$ is a fixed integer) cannot be shown.
+While some of the modern mathematics requires an extension of the standard ZFC (mostly TG), all mathematics pursued until the WW2, except the set theory itself, does not require the full power of ZFC.
+For [ordinary mathematics](https://ncatlab.org/nlab/show/ordinary+mathematics), it is sufficient to work in a subsystem of ZFC, where the existence of von Neumann hierarchy stages beyond $V_{ω + n}$ (where $n$ is a fixed integer) cannot be shown.
 An even weaker subsystem with no constructible stages beyond $V_{ω + 1}$ is sufficient to prove theorems of algebra and combinatorics restricted to countable structures, and theorems of analysis and topology restricted to separable spaces.
 It is sufficient for the entire body of real analysis.
 Peano arithmetics is equivalent to a system where only $V_ω$ can be demonstrated to exist.

-One can go even below that: The theory of finitary pure sets $H_{<ω}$ mentioned above is a ZN-type set theory well suited for modelling finitary objects without being able to prove existince of $V_ω$.
+One can go even below that.
+The theory of finitary pure sets $H_{<ω}$ mentioned above is a ZN-type set theory well suited for modelling finitary objects without being able to prove existince of $V_ω$.
-In this theory only contains finite stages of the von Neumann hierarchy.
+This theory only contains finite stages of the von Neumann hierarchy.
 Extending this theory by an axiom postulating existence of $V_ω$ makes it equivalent to Peano arithmetics.
 All classical ZN-type set theories are extensions of the $H_{<ω}$.

-Extensions of $H_{<ω}$ by axioms postulating existence of specific infinite von Neuman hierarhcy stages seem to be the perfect base for reverse mathematics above $V_{ω + 1}$.
-All mathematical theories known to date can be modelled in some theory $H_{κ}$ of the form $H_{<ω}$ + «there exists a von Neuman hierarchy stage with some specific closure propertes which the universe of all sets can be thought to share as well».
-The ordinal $κ$ used in the names $H_{κ}$ of these theories is not a fixed ordinal, but an ordinal capturing the desired closure propertes for each specific theory.
+Extensions of $H_{<ω}$ by axioms postulating the existence of specific infinite von Neuman hierarhcy stages seem to be the perfect base for reverse mathematics above $V_{ω + 1}$.
+All mathematical theories known to date can be modelled in some theory $H_{κ}$ that is an extension of $H_{<ω}$ by an axiom postulating the existence of a von Neuman hierarchy stage with some specific closure propertes which the universe of all sets can be thought to share as well.
+The ordinal $κ$ used as the parameter in $H_{κ}$ of these theories is not a fixed ordinal, but an ordinal capturing the desired closure propertes for each specific theory.
 As it was already mentioned, theories $H_{κ}$ are linearly ordered by their modelling capacity $κ$.

 To give a specific example, consider the set theory ZFC.
-ZFC without axiom of infinity $∃ω$ can be modelled in $H_{ω} = H_{<ω} + ∃ω$, i.e. axioms of ZFC - $∃ω$ only require such closure properties that the set of all finitary sets has, and we assume that ZFC (including $∃ω$) only requires closure properties that the class of all (wellfounded pure) sets can be thought to share as well.
+ZFC without the axiom of infinity $∃ω$ can be modelled in $H_{ω} = H_{<ω} + ∃V_ω$, i.e. axioms of ZFC without the axiom of infinity only require such closure properties that the set of all finitary sets has, and we assume that ZFC (including $∃ω$) only requires closure properties that the class of all (wellfounded pure) sets can be thought to share as well.
-Now we by $H_{κ_{ZFC}}$ let us denote $H_{<ω}$ + «there is a set that models ZFC».
+Now, by $H_{κ_{ZFC}}$ let us denote $H_{<ω}$ extended by an axiom postulating the existence of a set that models ZFC.
 This theory models by ZFC definition.
-The theory $H_{<κ_{ZFC}}$ = $H_{<ω}$ + «there is a set that models each finite set of formulas derivable in ZFC» is by definition bi-interpretable with ZFC.
+The theory $H_{<κ_{ZFC}}$ defined as
+$H_{<ω}$ extended by a family of axioms postulating the existence of sets modelling each finite set of formulas derivable in ZFC is by definition bi-interpretable with ZFC.
 Instead of ZFC we could have taken any recursively enumerable set of formulas admissible in $H_{<ω}$.

 By providing a model of an arbitrary theory $T$ inside some theory $H_{κ}$ one obtains a strict